 Your ingredients will vary depending on if your making polar bear cupcakes from scratch or from store-bought mixes.

-VANILLA CUPCAKES: Use my homemade vanilla cupcake recipe or your favorite box mix.
+VANILLA CUPCAKES: Use my homemade vanilla cupcake recipe below or your favorite box mix.
 For homemade cupcakes, you’ll need flour, baking powder, baking soda, kosher salt, whole milk, pure vanilla extract, unsalted sweet cream butter, sugar, 3 eggs (1 egg and 2 egg whites).

 WHITE SANDING SUGAR: This is what gives these cupcakes the cute and fuzzy look, plus it tastes yummy!